 Does your child spend time on YouTube?
 Setting up YouTubeKids is a good way of making sure you limit your child’s exposure to inappropriate content.

 Do you know about PEGI?
 PEGI issue the ratings for computer and electronic games.
 The rating they give reflects the suitability of the game for particular age groups, not the level of difficulty.
 More information can be found here.

-Checklists and Audits to do with your kids
+Factsheets, check lists and audits to do with your child

 Hot topics – Cyberbullying, sexting and grooming

 We have found the following links to be particularly useful.